 After all, the balls that fly the furthest off the bat are the ones that hit the sweet spot.
 No matter how hard you're swinging, hitting the ball on the right part of the bat is the first ingredient in hitting with power.

-Tip #7: It's Not ALL About Power
+Tip 7: It's Not All About Power

 Even though we're talking about hitting the ball with power, it's very important to understand that a lot of pitches that you get will not be possible to hit with power.
 Sometimes we have to hit a low and outside pitch to right field because we have two strikes or somebody is on base, and we may not be able to hit that ball with much power.

-The key is to learn to hit every pitch that's close to the strike zone, and understand that you will get a few pitches now and then that you can hit for real power.
+The key is to learn to hit every pitch that's close to the strike zone and understand that you will get a few pitches now and then that you can hit for real power.
 If you do hit home runs or doubles to the wall, those will be the result of having a great approach and super athletic swing, and then a pitcher making a mistake and throwing you a pitch that you can crush.

-Tip #8: Talk To Coaches For Help!
+Tip 8: Talk to Coaches for Help!

-Just be careful that the information you're getting will work for you as an individual and you're not trying to fit yourself into a perfect box meant for someone else.
+There are tons of great ideas all over the internet, just be careful that the information you're getting will work for you as an individual and you're not trying to fit yourself into a perfect box meant for someone else.